 I also like tracking down relatively obscure stories and bringing them to light.
 It goes back to what I was saying earlier about finding so much about the game so interesting.
 There’s always cool things to talk about and poring over old newspaper and magazine articles and looking for common threads is a great way to find some of those things.

 My sincere thanks to J. Daniel for the interview.
-You can find him online here:
+His book can be ordered on the McFarland & Company website.

 80’s Baseball website